jbarkhan/blog/content/posts/detection-engineering-what-matters-and-can-you-measure-success.md

 There are good reasons to measure the success of a detection engineering program.
 But what does success even mean in this context?
 I think this is actually quite a hard question to answer.
 If we base success on the established purpose, then success implies at least identifying the presence of all adversaries before they can achieve their objectives.

 The problem is that you don't know the ground truth.
 You can't know a priori if an adversary is present or not and you can't easily prove their absence.
 If your detection rules don't surface adversary behaviour it doesn't necessarily mean one isn't there.
 Absence of evidence is not necessarily evidence of absence.
-You could just have bad detection rules.
+You could just have bad detection rules or have missing data.
 And that's fine, because think of all the room for improvement.

 On the other hand, it can be very easy to tell if you have failed (assuming sufficiently competent incident response):
 - If your data ends up for sale on the dark web, you have probably failed.